mlocati/mlocati.github.io/_articles/letsencrypt-test-server.md

 ## Website port

 By default, Boulder will try to reach your website via port `5002` (for http) and optionally via port `5001` (for https).
-If your local website is available at another port, you should change the file `test/boulder-config.json` under the main Boulder folder.
+If your local website is available at another port, you should change the file `test/config/va.json` under the main Boulder folder.

-In particular, you may want to change the values of the `httpPort` and/or `httpsPort` options (under `va` > `portConfig`).
+In particular, you may want to change the values of the `httpPort` and/or `httpsPort` options (under `portConfig`).
 So, if for instance your local website is available via HTTP at port `1000`, you should have

 ```